brandur/sorg/content/drafts/redis-streams.md

 ### Non-transactional consumers & idempotency (#non-transaction)

-Consumers don't necessarily have to be transactional as long as the work they do can be applied cleanly given at-least once semantics.
+Consumers don't necessarily have to be transactional as long as the work they do while consuming records can be re-applied cleanly given at-least once semantics.
+Another way of saying this is that a consumer doesn't need a transaction as long as every operation it applies is
+***idempotent***.

 Notably our example here wouldn't yield correct results without being nested in a transaction: if it successfully